 main

-selectively cherry-picking stable features.
-This approach is
+, selectively cherry-picking stable features.

 dev

-or release branch
+or release branch into the main

-branch (use a standard merge strategy, not
+branch (use a

-squash - this will be helpful to generate release notes).
+standard merge strategy, not squash - this will be helpful to generate release notes).

 main

-branch to a staging or UAT environment for
+branch to a staging or UAT environment for final regression and individual feature

-can be aligned with the project's overall timeline, queueing approved
+testing.
+The testing duration can be aligned with the project's overall timeline, queueing approved features for the

-features for the next public or production release.
+next public or production release.

 main